Federated Ensemble-Directed Offline Reinforcement Learning

 \section{Introduction}

 Federated learning is an approach wherein clients learn collaboratively by sharing their locally trained models (not their data) with a federating agent, which periodically combines their models and returns the federated model to the clients for further refinement \citep{kairouz2021advances, wang2021field}.
-Federated learning has seen much success in supervised learning applications due to its ability to generate well-trained models using small amounts of data at each client while preserving privacy and reducing the usage of communication resources.
-Recently, there is a growing interest in employing federated learning for \emph{online} RL problems where each client collects data online by following its own Markovian trajectory, while simultaneously updating the model parameters \citep{khodadadian2022federated, nadiger2019federated, qi2021federated}.
-However, such an online learning approach requires sequential interactions with the environment or the simulator, which may not be feasible in many real-world applications.
-Instead, each clients may have pre-collected operational data generated according to a client-specific behavior policy.
-The \emph{federated offline reinforcement learning} problem is to learn the optimal policy using these heterogeneous offline data sets distributed across the clients and collected by different unknown behavior policies, without sharing the data explicitly.
+Federated learning has seen recent success in supervised learning applications due to its ability to generate well-trained models using small amounts of data at each client, while preserving privacy and reducing the usage of communication resources.
+There has also been interest in federated learning for \emph{online} reinforcement learning (RL), wherein clients learn via sequential interactions with their environments and federating learned policies across clients~\citep{khodadadian2022federated, nadiger2019federated, qi2021federated}.
+However, such online interactions with real-world systems are often infeasible, and each client might only posses pre-collected operational data generated according to a client-specific behavior policy.
+The fundamental problem of federated \emph{offline} RL is on how to learn the optimal policy only using such offline data collected by heterogeneous policies at clients, without actually sharing any of the data.